maikelsouza/SupermarketAPI/README.md

   <li>The customer could add items, in any order. <strong>Done</strong></li>
   <li>Each item may or may not have a promotion.
 If so, it should be applied. <strong>Done</strong></li>
   <li>The system should display the amount the customer saved. <strong>Done</strong></li>
+  <li>Integrate with WireMockServer.
+For unit testing and to query the products as well as the details of each one of them. <strong>Done</strong></li>
   <li>New prices and promotions could be inserted. <strong>Done</strong>, but with a caveat.
 If there is another type of promotion, the system will not calculate it.</li>
   <li>Prices should be indicated in cents. <strong>Done</strong></li>
 </ul>